Arnav-Meshram25/From-Destruction-to-Development-A-Product-Manager-s-Perspective-/strategy.md

 The state takes complete guardianship of orphaned children

-Long-term shelter, food, healthcare, and education till adulthood
+Provide long-term shelter, food, healthcare, and education

-Child protection officers and host family programs
+Deploy child protection officers and host family programs

 Citizen-Led Rebuilding Workforce

-All rebuilding work assigned to Japanese citizens — architects, masons, laborers
+Assign rebuilding work to Japanese citizens — architects, masons, laborers

-Boosts morale and provides income in an economy devastated by war
+Boost morale and provide income in a war-devastated economy

-Encourages ownership of the recovery journey
+Encourage collective ownership of the recovery journey

 🕊️ Phase 3: Identity, Legacy & Global Repositioning (2–10 Years)
 This final phase is not about concrete — it’s about meaning.
-Hiroshima must emerge not just as a rebuilt city, but a message to the world.
+Hiroshima must emerge as a symbol, not of ruin, but of resilience and peace.

 🔹 Key Objectives:
 Turn Hiroshima into a beacon of peace and resilience